hornster02/hornster02/README.md

 ***🟦 ClickMonitorDDC*** - ```change monitor``` brightness/contrast/volume/on/off, tray icons; profiles - hotkeys.
 Works in games too

 ***🟦 Gamma Panel*** - ```software change``` brightness/contrast/gamma - profiles - hotkeys.
 Works in games too (windowed/borderless seamless, but in fullscreen some games don't allow changes - but for example in ```dgVoodoo2``` these changes can be forced - Output API / Inherit Color Profile...).
 Issues with AHK - ALT key sent (not physically pressed) via AHK is not accepted by Gamma Panel = when not using switches (multiple functions on one key) this may not be a problem because Gamma Panel supports hotkeys apparently without limitations.
-Second issue is "inability" to run Gamma Panel (EXE,LNK) via AHK because "gapa.ini" will not be loaded (workaround is to run via BAT). ***📥 PowerStrip***
+Second issue is "inability" to run Gamma Panel (EXE,LNK) via AHK because "gapa.ini" will not be loaded (workaround is to run via BAT). ***PowerStrip***

 ***🟦 UniFlash*** (MS-DOS, Rainbow Software) - save/restore CMOS bios memory (settings) to a file.
 May not work on newer HW (AM3+ +)